-The 9 Best Free AI Stem Splitters and Vocal Removers
+The 11 Best AI Stem Splitters and Vocal Removers (Free and Paid)

 AI stem splitters and vocal removers offer a lot of potential as creative tools.

-To help you narrow it down a bit, we tested several AI stem splitters and vocal removers, focusing on ones that are either free or have free versions with limitations (noted in our tables).
+To help you narrow it down a bit, we’ve compiled several AI stem splitters and vocal removers, some of which are free and some of which have trials or limited versions.

 We’ll start with a little background if you’re new to these tools, but if you want to skip straight to the list, feel free to use the button or table of contents below.